 A good vantage point for viewing the region.

-Lookout Mountain is a volcano and high point on the northern edge of the Resurgent Dome in the northwestern part of the caldera.
+Lookout Mountain is a volcano and high point in the NW Moat of the caldera and outside the area of uplift associated with the Resurgent Dome.
 The Resurgent Dome is an area inside the caldera that was built up by volcanism and uplift.
 Most of the 400 m (1300 feet) of uplift occurred within the first 100,000 years of the caldera formation as magma intruded the underlying crust (Hildreth, 2004).
 The volcanic deposits, part of a suite of erupted materials called the Early Rhyolites, were also erupted in the first 100,000 years after the formation of Long Valley Caldera.

 The top of Lookout Mountain is covered with obsidian, a dark-colored rhyolite (high silica volcanic rock) formed when lava cools rapidly to a glass.
 The composition of the Lookout Mountain obsidian is similar to other rhyolite eruptions in the area.
 Obsidian from Lookout Mountain does not contain vesicles (holes) or visible minerals, which makes it a good a source for arrowhead material.
 Obsidian was very important to the Native American tribes throughout the area for tools and trading.

 See the panorama images below.
 The west and northwest walls of the caldera (opposite parking area) are underlain by Sierran granite (high silica rocks that cooled beneath the surface) and metamorphic rocks (mixed composition rocks that were altered by high temperatures and or pressures).
 The caldera rim is capped by lavas that erupted between 3.8 and 2.6 million years ago, prior to the caldera-forming eruption.